-With the LSAT fast approaching, I want to briefly step away from talk of test concepts, and remind everyone of one of the most important, and (sadly) most-overlooked, components of test success: a positive mental outlook.
-That is, at some point in the next day or two you should feel as though your conceptual preparation is complete, and your focus should begin to shift instead towards preparing yourself mentally for an amazing test day experience.
-Here are a few keys tips that will help get you mentally ready in the days before the LSAT.
+If you’ve been deep into the study process preparing for the LSAT, now might be a good time to step back for a moment.
+Instead of talking concepts, I want to remind everyone of one of the most important and sadly overlooked components of success.
+A positive mental outlook.
+When your LSAT is right around the corner, you should feel as though your conceptual preparation is complete.
+In the days leading up to the LSAT, focus on preparing yourself mentally for an amazing test day experience.
+Here are a few key tips that will help get you mentally ready in the days before the LSAT.

-As you can see, there is much more to success on the LSAT than just deconstructing argumentation, or knowing how to setup Grouping Games.
-These concepts are fundamentally important, certainly, but you CANNOT achieve your full potential unless you complement your conceptual knowledge with the proper mental perspective.
-So spend some time in the days before the LSAT focusing on your attitude—the confidence and positivity that generates will be hugely beneficial come test day.
+As you can see, there is much more to success on the LSAT than just deconstructing argumentation or knowing how to set up Grouping Games.
+These concepts are fundamentally important, certainly, but you cannot achieve your full potential unless you complement your conceptual knowledge with the proper mental perspective.
+Spend some time in the days before the LSAT focusing on your attitude.
+The confidence and positivity that generates will be largely beneficial come test day.

-If you would like to learn more about the ideal test-taking mindset, as well as strategies to cope with test-day stress, we recommend watching the recording below of a recent Test Mentality webinar that we hosted.
-During the session we talked extensively about test pressure, test anxiety, and how to control that anxiety and pressure.
-Our goal is to put you in the right frame of mind to go out and destroy the upcoming LSAT, and to give you some tools to handle the pressure should you run into any problems.
-If you aren’t taking the LSAT until a later administration, you can still use the advice we offer to help you take practice tests and generally improve your mental approach to the test.
+If you want to learn more about the ideal test-taking mindset, as well as strategies to cope with test-day stress, we recommend watching our webinar on Test Mentality.
+During the session, we talk extensively about test pressure, anxiety, and how to control them.
+Our goal is to put you in the right frame of mind to go out and destroy the upcoming LSAT.
+We also give you some tools to handle the pressure, should you run into any problems.
+If you aren’t taking the LSAT anytime soon, you can still use the advice we offer to help you take practice tests and generally improve your mental approach to the test.